• Skip to main content

 Witness graduation traditions in Argentina (from a safe distance)

 When I graduated from university, I received flowers.
 Not so in Buenos Aires.
-Following Argentine traditions, eggs, flour, old maté, and a host of other wet or smelly items are tossed upon the graduate.
+Following Argentine traditions, family and friends toss eggs, flour, old maté, and other wet or smelly items on the graduate.
 And if that’s not enough humiliation, family and friends often make a giant cardboard picture frame to capture the moment.

 Stroll through the Recoleta Cemetery

 A walk through the cemetery is one of the iconic things to do in Recoleta.
-It is the final resting place of generals, presidents, and former first lady Eva Perón.
-With over 90 vaults, the Recoleta cemetery is filled with history, legends, and ghost stories.
+It is the final resting place of generals, presidents, and former First Lady Eva Perón.
+With over 90 vaults, history, legends, and ghost stories fill the Recoleta cemetery.

 Beware of the animals (or not) at EcoParque